|Major Groups > Chanterelles and Trumpets > Cantharellus formosus|

 Cantharellus formosus is a gorgeous chanterelle from the Pacific Northwest, where it grows as a mycorrhizal partner with western hemlock and other conifers.
 Since at least 1912, eastern North American and European mycologists visiting the Pacific Northwest have noted that the principal chanterelle in the region looked different from European and eastern North American versions of "Cantharellus cibarius."
 In 1938, British mycologist E. J. H. Corner collected the mushroom, made a few notes, then stored it in liquid for 28 years before naming it Cantharellus formosus in his 1966 treatment of chanterelles worldwide.

 However, it turns out that Cantharellus formosus doesn't always look so different, especially when it grows in very wet weather.
 Its distinguishing features include a stem that is gracefully long and tapered to the base, the presence of tiny dark scales on the cap surface, pinkish orange-yellow cap colors, and a pinkish hue in the false gills.
-But the scales and the pinkish colors are sometimes absent in wet conditions (and, gee, it almost never rains in the Pacific Northwest); the mushroom has been labeled "Cantharellus cibarius" by amateurs and mycologists alike until fairly recently--when the mushroom's DNA added itself to the list of distinguishing features (Fiebelman et al., 1994) and those of us without DNA sequencers were forced to find some way to separate it.
+But the scales and the pinkish colors are sometimes absent in wet conditions (and, gee, it almost never rains in the Pacific Northwest); the mushroom has been labeled "Cantharellus cibarius" by amateurs and mycologists alike until fairly recently—when the mushroom's DNA added itself to the list of distinguishing features (Fiebelman et al., 1994) and those of us without DNA sequencers were forced to find some way to separate it.

-An exhaustive study by Scott Redhead and others (1997) in which the authors returned to Corner's collection location, researched the weather conditions in 1938, collected a gazillion chanterelles in the Pacific Northwest, and scrutinized a gazillion chanterelles collected by others, resulted in our ability to separate Cantharellus formosus fairly confidently on its physical features, ecology, and distribution range--provided we have made enough collections to be sure that we are examining "typical" specimens that have grown in "normal" conditions (meaning: "humid but not dripping wet weather").
+An exhaustive study by Scott Redhead and others (1997) in which the authors returned to Corner's collection location, researched the weather conditions in 1938, collected a gazillion chanterelles in the Pacific Northwest, and scrutinized a gazillion chanterelles collected by others, resulted in our ability to separate Cantharellus formosus fairly confidently on its physical features, ecology, and distribution range—provided we have made enough collections to be sure that we are examining "typical" specimens that have grown in "normal" conditions (meaning: "humid but not dripping wet weather").

 Ecology: Mycorrhizal with western hemlock and other conifers; growing alone, gregariously, or in small clusters in old-growth and second-growth forests in fall and winter; British Columbia, Oregon, and northern California.
+The illustrated and described collections are from California and Oregon.

 Flesh: Whitish to very pale yellowish.